AltropInc/alt/doc/script/FunctionType.md

 # Functor Type

-A functor type defines a set of execution objects that have an common input and output interface associated with a block of code used to take the inputs, carry out a course of actions, and generate the output as specified.
+A functor type defines a set of execution objects that have an common input and output interface associated with a block of code used to take the inputs, carry out a course of actions, and generate the output, if any, as specified.

 A functor type starts with the key word `fn`, followed by an input and output interface, and then a block of code:
 ```altscript